Quantum Spin Supersolid as a precursory Dirac Spin Liquid in a Triangular Lattice Antiferromagnet: Spin dynamics

 where $\ket{\Omega}$ ($\ket{n}$) and $E_0$ ($E_n$) refer to the ground (excited) state and its energy, respectively.
 At the mean-field level, ${\ket{\Omega}}$ is to simply fill the spinon bands below the Fermi energy, and ${ S_{\bf p}^+ = \sum_{\bf k} f_{{\bf k} - {\bf p} \uparrow}^\dagger f_{{\bf k} \downarrow} }$ excites one spinon particle-hole pair across the Fermi level.
 The summation over $n$ includes all such excited spin-1 pairs.
 Since the neutron scattering events involve pairs of spinons, the energy and momentum transfer of one neutron are conserved by the total energy and total momentum of two spinons.
-This leads to a continuous spectrum in the INS measurements, which is a strong evidence of the fractionalized excitations~\cite{shen2016evidence,han2012fractionalized,paddison2017continuous} that differ from the magnon excitation with integer spins.
-In Fig.~\ref{fig: neutron_EQ}, we show the continuum along the high symmetry path.
-Moreover, there are other two features that arise here.
+This leads to a continuous spectrum in the INS measurements, that represents the fractionalized excitations~\cite{shen2016evidence,han2012fractionalized,paddison2017continuous} and differs from the magnon excitation with integer spins.

+In Fig.~\ref{fig: fig6}, we show the continuum along the high symmetric momentum path.
+There are two additional features that arise here.
 First, the expected signals appear at $\mathbf{M}$ in addition to ${\bf K}$ at low energies, which agrees with the experimental results.
-Second, the model predicts signals at the middle point from ${\bf \Gamma}$ and ${\bf K}$.
-Fig.~\ref{fig: neutron_EQ} shows the INS signals in the whole Brillouin zone with a fixed energy slice, including the ones around $\{\mathbf{\Gamma},\mathbf{M}_{1, 2, 3}\}$ and $\{\mathbf{K}, \mathbf{K}', \mathbf{K}/2,\mathbf{K}'/2\}$.
+Second, the model predicts the satellite peaks at the middle point from ${\bf \Gamma}$ and ${\bf K}$.
+Fig.~\ref{fig: fig6} shows the INS signals in the whole Brillouin zone with a fixed energy slice, including the ones around $\{\mathbf{\Gamma},\mathbf{M}_{1, 2, 3}\}$ and $\{\mathbf{K}, \mathbf{K}', \mathbf{K}/2,\mathbf{K}'/2\}$.
+These main features persist even with a weak external magnetic field as shown in Appendix \ref{C}.